 Apply as soon as you have your materials ready.
-It takes the Office of Graduate and International Admission and Enrollment a while to process applications, and they would rather process them as they come in, rather than receiving all of them on Feb.
-1. So, if you can, get your materials in before the deadline.
+It takes the Office of Graduate and International Admission and Enrollment a while to process applications, and they prefer to process them as they come in rather than receiving all of them on Feb.
+15. So, if you can, get your materials in before the deadline.

 Normally, a low GPA will disqualify you, but if there are extenuating circumstances, you can include your explanation in your personal statement.

 We don’t require interviews, but you are welcome to make an appointment with the director, Kendra Kopelke.
 Also, Jaye Crooks, our academic program specialist/adviser, can answer most of your questions on the phone or by email.

 It’s what happens when writers feel free to experiment and to play.
 Possibilities open up.
 That's when you get someplace new.
 In your first semester at UB in your Creativity: Ways of Seeing class, you will be introduced to plorking.